joshdholtz/joshdholtz.github.com/_posts/2021-02-17-apples-2fa-with-fastlane.md

 This blog post is 100% my thoughts and opinions.
 It does not reflect _fastlane_’s or Google’s thoughts and opinions.

-Also, note that this is blog post is not critiquing or complaining about the enforcement of two-step/two-factor.
+Also, note that this blog post is not critiquing or complaining about the enforcement of two-step/two-factor.
 This blog post is only here to help users understand how they could be affected and the options they have.

 We good?
 Let’s get started.